-The purpose of this article is to guide Box Administrators on how to safely allow access to their Box enterprise and user content from custom built applications using Box's API.
-Some applications have the potential to be harmful if used incorrectly, so it's important to be mindful of the following information when allowing or authorizing applications.
+This article guides Box Administrators on how to safely allow access to their Box enterprise and user content from custom built applications using Box's API.
+Some applications have the potential to be harmful if used incorrectly, so when enabling or authorizing applications it's important to be mindful of the information presented in this article.

-- Admins receiving requests from users to authorize or allow a custom built application (using a "Client ID" or "API Key") from a user/developer.
+- Admins receiving requests from users to authorize or enable a custom-built application (using a "Client ID" or "API Key") from a user or a developer.

-If an administrator receives a request to add an application to the allow list, the following prerequisite is assumed:
+If an administrator receives a request to enable an app, the following prerequisite is assumed:

-- The administrator has enabled "Block unpublished apps by default" per Restricting Applications from the Admin Console - hence, the need for an allow list.
+- The administrator has enabled Disable published third party apps by default per Restricting Applications from the Admin Console.

 The administrator should: